lucasbara/bitso-challenge/README.md

 ## Smart Contract

 The ERC-20 token contract is deployed on the Sepolia testnet.
+For more information, go to `https://sepolia.etherscan.io/address/0xE80219BD075cf30278Bd434c3d5921a4fA3b05D4`

 ## Author